lfcj/EssentialFeed/README.md

         - Check `allowsExpensiveNetworkAccess` and `allowsConstrainedNetworkAccess` isntead of checking for reachability.

     - If the request can start but fails due to lack of connection, it is the client's decision to retry or not.

+### Networking Module Learning Outcome

+-   *Try to commit as often as possible*
+-   Basic depiction of dependencies, abstractions and concrete types in diagrams
+-   How diagrams translate into code and vice versa
+-   How the SOLID principles and composition are applied through examples
+-   Differences and similarities between closures and protocols as abstractions in Swift (unnamed type signatures vs. strictly named types)
+-   Representing component and module relationships in a diagram
+-   How concrete or modular a system is from its diagram representation
+-   Understand that every system needs to be tailored, rather than fit a predefined template
+-   The process of modularization needs to be applied incrementally
+-   How good architecture is a byproduct of good team processes
+-   The importance of good communication and well-defined requirements
+-   How to deal with lousy requirements
+-   How to represent and communicate requirements into different formats
+-   How contracts enable teams to develop independently (even when key parts of the system such as the UI or the backend API are not yet implemented.)
+-   Establishing processes promoting detailed documentation.
+-   The tradeoffs of the project’s starting point (should we start with abstractions or concrete components?!).
+-   How to speed up the development process using macOS frameworks.
+-   How to test-drive an API layer implementation
+-   Modular Design
+-   Singletons: When and Why
+-   Singletons: Better alternatives
+-   Singletons: Refactoring steps to gradually remove tight coupling created by singletons
+-   Controlling your dependencies: Locating globally shared instances (Implicit) vs. Injecting dependencies (Explicit)
+-   Controlling your dependencies: Dependency injection
+-   Understand the trade-offs of access control for testing purposes
+-   Expand behavior checking (and coverage) using test spy objects
+-   Handling network errors
+-   Differences between stubbing and spying when unit testing
+-   How to extend code coverage by using samples of values to test specific test cases
+-   Design better code with enums to make invalid paths unrepresentable
+-   Differences and trade-offs between mocking vs. testing collaborators in integration
+-   Mapping JSON data to native models using the `Decodable` protocol
+-   How to protect your architecture abstractions by working with domain-specific models
+-   How to simplify tests leveraging factory methods and test helper functions
+-   Automating memory leak detection with tests
+-   Preventing common async bugs
+-   Protecting the production code from test details
+-   Maintain modularity by protecting high-level abstractions from low-level implementation details
+-   Dealing with potential issues when using the `Swift.Error` protocol
+-   Pattern matching using Swift enums
+-   Assert asynchronous behavior with `XCTestCase` expectations
+-   Learn various testing strategies for network requests and their trade-offs
+-   Subclass and protocol-based mocking of classes we don’t own (e.g., the Foundation `URLSession` class)
+-   The (little-known) URL Loading System
+-   Intercepting and handling URL requests with `URLProtocol`
+-   Avoiding the downsides of mocking/stubbing
+-   The economics of test feedback
+-   Minimizing risk in the codebase and maximizing learning by testing all scenarios (including error, invalid and unhappy paths)
+-   Refactoring techniques for abstracting tests from implementation details
+-   Extra testing configurations (running tests in random order, parallelizing test execution, and gathering code coverage)
+-   Testing client and server integration (end-to-end) even when the backend is still in development
+-   Economics of end-to-end tests vs unit tests
+-   Setting up a CI pipeline

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift

 [2]: https://www.essentialdeveloper.com/articles/xctest-swift-setup-teardown-vs-factory-methods